 Also, VA loans are available to the surviving spouses of military members who died in the line of duty.

-Technically, you don’t have to have any minimum credit score to qualify for VA loans.
-However, most lenders will want to see a credit score of at least 620 before approving the mortgage.
+Technically, there is no minimum credit score to qualify for VA loans.
+However, most mortgage lenders will want to see a credit score of at least 620 before approving the mortgage.
 In some cases, VA home buyers can get approved with scores below 620.

 Not only is it possible for VA home buyers to avoid a down payment, but it’s a popular option as well.
-In January, the average down payment on a home for closed VA loans was just two percent.
+In October 2019, the average VA loan down payment on a home was just two percent.
 Down payments aren’t required, but they can save you money on your monthly payments.Click to check your VA eligibility (Jan 31st, 2023)